-All three stages of the lone star tick will bite dogs and humans.
-These ticks live in wooded and brushy areas and are most numerous in the underbrush along creeks and river bottoms and near animal resting places.
+These ticks live in wooded and brushy areas and are most numerous near animal resting places and in the underbrush along creeks and river bottoms.
 Lone star ticks are present throughout the year, but peak populations may occur from March to July.

-Regionally, they can be found in the Midwest, eastern, and southeastern, and United States.
+Regionally, they can be found in the Midwest, and eastern and southeastern United States.
 The range of the lone star tick may be expanding with the re-introduction and increased populations of white-tailed deer in many areas of the eastern US.
+It has also been reported in Ontario and Quebec in Canada.